leirubinstein/snow-cover-data-cleaning/README.md

 ### License

-This work is licensed under the Creative Commons Attribution 4.0 International License.
+Original data for this repository was licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.

+Cleaned data for this repository is licensed under the Created Commons 1.0 Universal License.
+Click [here](https://github.com/leirubinstein/snow-cover-data-cleaning/blob/main/LICENSE) to view a copy.

 ### Links to publications that cite or use the data